mohamedsayedms4/item-system/README.md

 - Bootstrap team for the amazing UI framework
 - Apache Tomcat for the servlet container
-- MySQL for the database system
+- Orcale for the database system

 ---